[ Screenshots (33) ] [ Versions (13) ]

 [7] Graphic driver SciTech SNAP Graphics for OS/2, 01r1064.exe from Hobbes OS/2 archive or as trial version from scitechsoft.com

 IBM has released in March 2005 the news to guarantee the payed support of OS/2 for registered customers until 12-31-2006 and the ending of the sale of OS/2 products on 12-23-05.
 After this dates no further support of OS/2 is planned.
+The number of OS/2 installations was estimated to 500,000 in 2004.

 Field of Application

-- few small firms, customers
+A few small firms, customers

-- Communications and transaction server in the banks and insurance branch
+Communications and transaction server in the banks and insurance branch

-- other existing important big firms<
+Other existing important big firms<

 Structure information

-- OS/2, MS-DOS and 16-Bit Windows applications
+OS/2, MS-DOS and 16-Bit Windows applications

-- WPS (Workplace Shell) with a powerful scripting language
+WPS (Workplace Shell) with a powerful scripting language

-- 1 to 64 CPU system
+1 to 64 CPU system

-- 32-bit operating system
+32-bit operating system

 System environment

-- HPFS, JFS
+Supports HPFS, JFS

-- optimized for web applications; reads FAT16 file system with tools for network management
+Optimized for web applications; reads FAT16 file system with tools for network management

-- reads with shareware solutions FAT32, VFAT, NTFS, ext2fs, HFS
+Reads with shareware solutions FAT32, VFAT, NTFS, ext2fs, HFS

 Features

-- very stable, protected processes from each other
+Very stable, protected processes from each other

-- interchangeable file systems by Installable File Systems
+Interchangeable file systems by Installable File Systems

 Screenshots